hashicorp/vault-guides/operations/rotate-linux-windows-passwords/README.md

 # Simple Password Rotation with HashiCorp Vault
-This guide demonstrates a simple automated password rotation workflow using Vault and a simple Bash script.
+This guide demonstrates an automated password rotation workflow using Vault and a simple Bash script.
 These scripts could be run in a cron job or scheduled task to dynamically update local system passwords on a regular basis.

 NOTE: This is *not* the be-all and end-all of password rotation.
 It is also not a PAM tool.
 It can do the following: